TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 Obviously there are cases when a fixed width is appropriate.
 It's hard to make a universal rule, but in general the smaller your widths the more likely it's fine to make them fixed.
 For example, a `32px` icon on your page isn't going to benefit from using `max-width` because you probably _don't_ want it to shrink.
 Likewise a `250px` sidebar probably needs to _always_ be `250px`.
 As with anything you just need to consider your options and pick what seems to be the most appropriate.

 ### Use flex and grid
 Here's a statement so obvious that it sounds like a joke: flexbox was _created_ to enable the creation of flexible layouts.
-Simply using flex and grid doesn't necessarily guarantee perfect responsiveness, but they are really helpful tools.
+Using flex and grid doesn't necessarily guarantee perfect responsiveness, but they are really helpful tools.
 You've already learned about the relevant properties here, but things like `flex-wrap` and grid's `minmax`, `auto-fill` and similar properties can make some impressively responsive layouts without much extra work.

 ### Assignment
 <div class="lesson-content__panel" markdown="1">